meetuparchive/learn-rust/class1.md

 * Rust's compilation backend leverages the work of [LLVM](http://llvm.org/).
 Optimizations for producing cost effective and efficient machine code are made within that pipeline.

 * Unlike the JVM, Rust defaults to stack allocation for memory storage, rather than the heap.
 The notable difference is that the stack provides fast and cheap access to memory.
 The heap provides potentially segmented and slower access to memory.
-For more information on stack vs heap allocation visit [here](https://doc.rust-lang.org/book/the-stack-and-the-heap.html)
+Learn more about stack vs heap allocation visit [here](https://doc.rust-lang.org/book/the-stack-and-the-heap.html)

 * Rust has learned from past mistakes in other languages and makes strong attempts to avoid them.
 There is no `null` value.
 Instead you have Option semantics.
 There is no real notion of exceptions.
 Instead you have error semantics.
 Errors are just values.
 They are not special and can't be "thrown" around like a bull in a china shop.
 They can only be returned, just like any other value.